j-a-m-l/jewellery.rb/README.md

 # Create the container:
 docker run --name jewellery -p 9292:9292 -v <host_path>:/geminabox -d jewellery

-# Now, you would be able to see [Gem in a Box](http://tomlea.co.uk/posts/gem-in-a-box/) GUI:
+# Now, you would be able to see the GUI:
 localhost:9292

 # Replace the default source (RubyGems.org) with your cool new one: